vernon99/LocalTreats/README.md

 Also, Crashlytics by default was put in the root project folder.

-Externals:
+Externals and Pods
 ====
-* Foursquare wrapper by Constantine Fry
+* Foursquare wrapper by Constantine Fry (as CocoaPod)
 * AsyncImageView by Constantine Fry
-* Extended UI by me, Mikhail Larionov
+* Extended UI, Mikhail Larionov

 Contributing
 ====